-International Student Program and National Cultural Clubs
+National Cultural Clubs

 With the different nationalities represented on its campuses, LAU has developed programs to help international students adapt to the Lebanese way of life and fully integrate into the LAU community.
 Through various national cultural clubs, students network with peers from their countries, while learning to appreciate diversity.
 Both LAU and the students celebrate the richness of such diversity through annual activities that include the International Heritage Day exhibitions and the Mini Football Tournament.

 Organized by the schools themselves, students at LAU are recognized and honored for their academic achievement at an annual ceremony where they receive awards and certificates of appreciation for completing 24 credits with a minimum cumulative GPA of 3.5.
 Financial awards are also granted to students with the highest cumulative GPAs in each school.

 The University Student Council (USC) and Campus Student Councils (CSC) in Beirut and Byblos are an executive authority recognized by the Board of Trustees, and are charged with representing the students and allowing them to communicate their views.
 Members of the council, elected through campus-wide elections, provide resources for the various student organizations and clubs, offering guidance and support in an attempt to build a generation that is established on the notions of teamwork, dedication and responsibility.